-The five members of SDAC must include one faculty member from the math/CS group, one faculty member from the physics group, and one faculty member from the MES or chemistry group.
+The five members of SDAC must include one faculty member from the math/CS group, one faculty member from the physics/chemistry group, and one faculty member from the MES group.
 No more than two members from any one of the three groups can be on SDAC.
-The membership of SDAC must contain a minimum of 3 tenured full professors
+The membership of SDAC must contain a minimum of 3 senior faculty (tenured associate/full/distinguished professors or senior lecturers).
+The CAP representative must be tenured.